shobrook/weightgain/README.md

 **Train an adapter for _any_ embedding model in under a minute.**

-The best embedding models are locked behind an API (OpenAI, Cohere, Voyage, etc.) and can't be fine-tuned.
-To get around this, you can train an adapter.
-This is a matrix of weights you can multiply embeddings by to optimize them for retrieval over your specific data.
+Weightgain lets you fine-tune any embedding model that's behind an API (OpenAI, Cohere, Voyage, etc.).
+It works by training an adapter that sits _on top_ of the model, instead of modifying the model itself.
+This adapter is a matrix of weights you can multiply your embeddings with to optimize them for your specific retrieval task.

-`weightgain` lets you train an adapter in a couple lines of code, even if you don't have a dataset.
+You can train an adapter in a couple lines of code, even if you don't have a dataset.

 ## Installation